benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 based on location, mail proxy servers, or other techniques as necessary, can be used to route the traffic and host the mail efficiently.

-This mechanism also allows the autoconfig server to map the email address to a username that cannot be expressed using the Placeholders (see section).
+This mechanism also allows the Autoconfig server to map the email address to a username that cannot be expressed using the Placeholders (see section).
 However, this method is discouraged.
 Instead, the email server login should accept email addresses as username, and doing the mapping to internal